 David Iben put it well when he said, 'Volatility is not a risk we care about.
-What we care about is avoiding the permanent loss of capital.'
+What we care about is avoiding the permanent loss of capital.
 So it seems the smart money knows that debt - which is usually involved in bankruptcies - is a very important factor, when you assess how risky a company is.
-Importantly, Water Oasis Group Limited (HKG:1161) does carry debt.
+We can see that Water Oasis Group Limited (HKG:1161) does use debt in its business.
 But should shareholders be worried about its use of debt?

-Debt and other liabilities become risky for a business when it cannot easily fulfill those obligations, either with free cash flow or by raising capital at an attractive price.
+Generally speaking, debt only becomes a real problem when a company can't easily pay it off, either by raising capital or with its own cash flow.
 In the worst case scenario, a company can go bankrupt if it cannot pay its creditors.
 However, a more usual (but still expensive) situation is where a company must dilute shareholders at a cheap share price simply to get debt under control.
 Of course, the upside of debt is that it often represents cheap capital, especially when it replaces dilution in a company with the ability to reinvest at high rates of return.
-When we think about a company's use of debt, we first look at cash and debt together.
+The first step when considering a company's debt levels is to consider its cash and debt together.

 What Is Water Oasis Group's Net Debt?

-How Strong Is Water Oasis Group's Balance Sheet?
+How Healthy Is Water Oasis Group's Balance Sheet?

-We can see from the most recent balance sheet that Water Oasis Group had liabilities of HK$679.7m falling due within a year, and liabilities of HK$25.1m due beyond that.
-Offsetting this, it had HK$419.1m in cash and HK$49.8m in receivables that were due within 12 months.
-So its liabilities total HK$235.9m more than the combination of its cash and short-term receivables.
+The latest balance sheet data shows that Water Oasis Group had liabilities of HK$664.7m due within a year, and liabilities of HK$23.8m falling due after that.
+Offsetting these obligations, it had cash of HK$385.6m as well as receivables valued at HK$29.9m due within 12 months.
+So its liabilities outweigh the sum of its cash and (near-term) receivables by HK$273.0m.

-The good news is that Water Oasis Group has increased its EBIT by 4.6% over twelve months, which should ease any concerns about debt repayment.
+The good news is that Water Oasis Group has increased its EBIT by 5.3% over twelve months, which should ease any concerns about debt repayment.
 The balance sheet is clearly the area to focus on when you are analysing debt.
-But it is Water Oasis Group's earnings that will influence how the balance sheet holds up in the future.
-So if you're keen to discover more about its earnings, it might be worth checking out this graph of its long term earnings trend.
+But you can't view debt in total isolation; since Water Oasis Group will need earnings to service that debt.
+So when considering debt, it's definitely worth looking at the earnings trend.
+Click here for an interactive snapshot.

 But our final consideration is also important, because a company cannot pay debt with paper profits; it needs cold hard cash.
-While Water Oasis Group has net cash on its balance sheet, it's still worth taking a look at its ability to convert earnings before interest and tax (EBIT) to free cash flow, to help us understand how quickly it is building (or eroding) that cash balance.
-Looking at the most recent three years, Water Oasis Group recorded free cash flow of 37% of its EBIT, which is weaker than we'd expect.
+Water Oasis Group may have net cash on the balance sheet, but it is still interesting to look at how well the business converts its earnings before interest and tax (EBIT) to free cash flow, because that will influence both its need for, and its capacity to manage debt.
+In the last three years, Water Oasis Group's free cash flow amounted to 35% of its EBIT, less than we'd expect.
 That weak cash conversion makes it more difficult to handle indebtedness.